Site icon nobizlikedoughbiz

 Assemble the Birthday Cake

-Arrange the cake scraps in the ring and form a flat, even layer.
-Spoon half of the vanilla soak onto the cake layer.
-Spread one-fifth of the frosting over the cake and distribute one-third of the crumbs over the frosting.
-Spread a second-fifth of the frosting as evenly as possible over the crumbs.
+Arrange the cake scraps in the ring and press gently with your hand to create a flat, even layer.
+Spoon half of the vanilla soak over the cake layer.
+Spread one-fifth of the frosting evenly on top.

 My Summary for Birthday Cake